Quick Summary

 - Check your council's rates — use our Council Tax pages to see all 8 bands for your local authority

-Council tax bills for 2026/27 are landing on doormats across Scotland this week.
-After years of a Scottish Government-imposed freeze and caps, councils now have more freedom to set their own rates — and most have used it aggressively.
-The average Band D bill (including water and sewerage) is now £1,590, up 9.1% from 2025/26.
+Council tax bills for 2026/27 are landing on doormats across Scotland.
+After years of funding pressure and constrained settlements, most councils have raised rates above inflation.
+The average Band D bill (including Scottish Water charges) is now £2,305, up 7.7% from 2025/26.

 The biggest increases for 2026/27